 Cheese made with skim milk is harmful to dogs that are lactose-intolerant

 Although skim milk has fewer calories and protein than regular milk, it is still a dairy product.
-So if your pooch is lactose-intolerant, they will not be able to digest skim milk properly.
+So if your pooch is lactose-intolerant, he will not be able to digest skim milk properly.
 This is because most dogs lack the lactase enzyme that helps to break down the lactose in milk.

 Lactose is basically the natural sugar found in milk.

 The same goes for cheese.
 Cheese also contains fats and sugar that most dogs’ bodies can not digest properly because they lack the necessary enzymes to break down this dairy product.

 If you know your canine friend is allergic to dairy products, whether it is milk or cheese, avoid feeding them Cheez Its.

 Whey protein should not be fed to our pooch just yet